Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Results

 \section{Results}

-The performance of the prompt-based framework was evaluated by comparing absolute terrain feature errors between predicted DEMs, SRTM, and HR-LiDAR reference data.
-The results show that the predicted DEM maintained the spatial resolution of the input RGB imagery (0.6 m), which provided substantially greater amounts of more valuable detail than was provided by the SRTM data (Figures \ref{urban_low}, \ref{veg_low}, and \ref{bare_low}).
+Our suggested prior-based framework performance was evaluated by comparing absolute terrain feature errors between predicted DEMs, SRTM, and HR-LiDAR reference data.
+Overall, the predicted DEM matched the 0.6-m spatial resolution of the input RGB imagery, providing substantially greater topographic detail than the 30-m SRTM (Figures \ref{veg_low} and \ref{bare_low}).